Recusancy: Other countries

 The term "recusancy" is primarily applied to English, Scottish, and Welsh Catholics, but there were other instances in Europe.
-The native Irish people, for example, while subject to the British crown, rejected both the Anglican and the dissenting churches, and almost all remained loyal to the Catholic Church, suffering the same penalties as recusants in Great Britain.
+The vast majority of native Irish, while subjects of the British Crown, rejected both the reformed Church of Ireland and the dissenting churches, remaining loyal to the Catholic Church, suffering the same penalties as recusants in Great Britain.
 The situation was exacerbated by land claims, paramilitary violence, and ethnic antagonisms on all sides.

-The recusancy in Scandinavia is not considered to have survived much past the period of the Liturgical Struggle until anti-Catholicism lessened towards the end of the 18th century and freedom of religion was re-established in the mid-19th century (although there were individual cases of Catholic sympathies occurring even in the 17th and 18th centuries).
-Notable converts were Christina, Queen of Sweden, daughter of Gustavus Adolphus; and Sigrid Undset, Nobel Prize–winning author of Kristin Lavransdatter.
-The number of ethnic Swedes who are Roman Catholic is fewer than 40,000, and includes Anders Arborelius, a convert and the first Swedish bishop since the Reformation.
+Recusancy in Scandinavia is not considered to have survived much past the period of the Liturgical Struggle until anti-Catholicism lessened towards the end of the 18th century and freedom of religion was re-established in the mid-19th century (although there were individual cases of Catholic sympathies occurring even in the 17th and 18th centuries).
+Notable converts were Christina, Queen of Sweden, daughter of Gustavus Adolphus; and Sigrid Undset, Nobel Prize-winning author of Kristin Lavransdatter.
+The number of ethnic Swedes who are Catholic is fewer than 40,000, and includes Anders Arborelius, a convert and the first Swedish Bishop since the Reformation.
 In 2017, he was made a cardinal.